Salvia S. Fox

 - Child Welfare

-The Juvenile Court is served by three full-time judges, with the Honorable Steven C. Teske serving as chief judge since 2011; he was appointed to the Juvenile Court bench in 2003.
-Judge Deitra Burney-Butler was appointed to the Juvenile Court bench in 2021 and was appointed as presiding judge in July 2023.
+The Juvenile Court is served by three full-time judges, with the Honorable Deitra Burney-Butler serving as chief judge since 2021; she was appointed to the Juvenile Court bench in 2009.
+Judge Salvia Smith Fox was appointed to the Juvenile Court bench in 2021 and was appointed as presiding judge in July 2023.
 Judge Leslie Miller Terry was appointed to the Juvenile Court bench in 2022, and Judge Christopher Walker was appointed in 2023.
 Our judges are appointed by the Clayton County Superior Court to four-year terms.

 The judges in Juvenile Court hear all cases that come under its jurisdiction that are formally processed.
 This includes the arraignment, adjudication, and disposition hearings in matters of delinquency, in cases involving children in need of services (CHINS), and dependency matters.
 Detention hearings, to determine whether or not a child must remain in a detention facility or in protective custody pending further court action, are another responsibility of the judges.
 Our judges are responsible for issuing all orders of the court as well as bench warrants, pick-up orders, and ex parte orders involving children under its jurisdiction.
 Additionally, Juvenile Court judges are called upon to hear a variety of special proceedings cases.
 These cases involve special circumstances such as permission to marry, extensions of custody, waiver of parental notification of abortion, and termination of parental rights.